Learn how you can help protect your phone from unauthorized use if it has been lost, stolen, or reset to factory settings without your permission.

 Note: New users will need to select Accept and sign in to continue.

 2. Select Continue as to sign into the Google account registered on the device, or select Sign in as guest to sign into a new account then follow the prompts.
 Select the device you wish to locate.
 Find My Device will show the location of that device.

 Note: If signing into a Google account, enter the password then select Sign in.
 When prompted, select ALLOW.
 To sign in as a different account registered to the device, select the Drop-down icon then select the desired account.

 • PLAY SOUND: Select Play Sound to make the device ring at full volume for 5 minutes, even if it is set to silent or vibrate.

-• ERASE DEVICE: Select Erase Device to remotely erase the device.
+• SECURE & ERASE DEVICE: Select Setup Secure & Erase to remotely lock and erase the device.